Metal Oxides In Soils: The Effects Of Hematite And Magnetite

 Introduction To Iron In Soils

 Soil can, naturally, be high in iron content.
-Soils bearing a strong red or orange colour are often iron rich, due to the presence of natural oxides of iron such as pyrite, magnetite or hematite.
+Soils bearing a string red or orange colour are often iron rich, due to the presence of natural oxides of iron such as pyrite, magnetite or hematite.
 These oxides, whilst all oxides of the same base metal, can impart wildly different properties to the soil beyond just colour.
 Such phenomena will be discussed below.
 Important to note is the potential of iron, in any oxidation state, to be reduced or oxidised under relatively mild conditions by the presence of certain types of bacteria(1).
 Iron compounds have long been added to soils.
 In soils, because the iron oxide is so dispersed relative to other compounds and the soil itself, these iron oxides when sourced from soil are not regarded as useful for iron/steel production(2).

 Magnetite In Soils